anton-okolelov/openapi-gui-editor-plugin/EULA.md

 “Subscription Period” means the Subscription period described in Your Confirmation.

-"You" means an individual or an entity concluding this Standard EULA.
+"You" means an individual or an entity concluding this EULA.

-2. Grant of License
+## 2. Grant of License

 2.1.
 License.
-The Developer hereby grants You a limited, worldwide, non-exclusive, non-transferable license to use the Plugin (including any generally available updates and upgrades released during your rightful use of the Plugin) as long as the use is in line with Your Confirmation, the Documentation, and the limits set out in this Standard EULA.
+The Developer hereby grants You a limited, worldwide, non-exclusive, non-transferable license to use the Plugin (including any generally available updates and upgrades released during your rightful use of the Plugin) as long as the use is in line with Your Confirmation, the Documentation, and the limits set out in this EULA.
 You may:

 install the Plugin;